Global Minimizers of Sigmoid Contrastive Loss: Main Results

 The proof is delayed to \cref{sec:upperboundconstellationsize}.
 We plot the upper and lower bounds from this section in Figure~\ref{fig:upperlowerboundsplot} for $\relativebias = 0$ and $m = 0.1$.
 In \cref{appendix:LRH}, we note that the proof also illustartes a connection with the linear representation hypothesis, e.g. \cite{park24LRH}.

 We note that in \cite[Theorem 4]{robinson2021contrastive}, the authors find a different connection between spherical codes and minimizers of the InfoNCE loss.
-In the recent work \cite{weller2025theoretical}, the authors show a different dimension lower-bound for existence of vector embeddings for top-$k$ retrieval.
+In the concurrent works \cite{weller2025theoretical,snoeck2025compressibilitybarriersneighborhoodpreservingdata}, the authors show a different dimension lower-bound for existence of vector embeddings for top-$k$ retrieval.

 We end with zooming into the Figure \ref{fig:possiblemarginbiasregion} and plotting the performance of several trained siglip models from Hugging Face.
 We observe two clusters -- one composed of the larger so400m models (around 1B parameters) and another cluster of smaller models (up to .4B).
 It is interesting to consider that the so400m are exactly on the boundary where the modality gap is guaranteed (all 8 models do satisfy the modality gap with zero misclassification error).
 The differnece in margins is partly explained by dimensionality -- larger dimensions correspond to larger margins.
 The Pearson correlation coefficient between dimension and margin is $.948$ and the Spearman coefficient is $.926.$